- What is Lockpicking?

 - Obviously, criminals never rest in coming up with new techniques to get around locks.
 If there are techniques that pose a great risk to society, or if a lock manufacturer fails to inform its customers about a particular vulnerability in its products, then we blow the whistle.
-The question of whether you should publicise flaws or keep them secret is an easy one for us to answer.
-A weakness or flaw in a product can no longer be reversed, and once it is has already been publicised within a certain scene then it is much better if everyone knows about it.
+The question of whether you should publish flaws or keep them secret is an easy one for us to answer.
+A weakness or flaw in a product can no longer be reversed, and once it is has already been published within a certain scene then it is much better if everyone knows about it.
 This is the only way in which people acting in good faith can protect themselves against people acting in bad faith.
 Even specialised installation companies are sometimes unaware of techniques that are broadcast on prime time TV just over the border of the neighbouring country.
-For instance, there is the bump-key method, which caused quite a stir in Germany, but which is practically unknown in other countries.
+For instance, there is the bump-key method, which caused quite a stir in Germany, but which was practically unknown in other countries.

 Frequently Asked Questions

 - Every aspect of lockpicking has to do with the three O's!

 - The three O's stand for practising Over and Over and Over again!

 - Help, I'm locked out of my house, and I need to get inside